 Our choice: Keep the fraudsters out, utilitarianism over group rights.

-He does a good job of explaining some impossibility theorems via examples, esp KlMR16.
+He does a good job of explaining some impossibility theorems via examples, esp (Kleinberg, Mullainathan, and Raghavan 2016).
 Note the interesting intersection of two types of classifications implicit in his model - uniformly reject, versus biased accept/reject, subject to capital constraints.
 I need to revisit that and think some more.

 🏗 think about fairness problems that arise when the model is supposed to be rewarded on the basis of being a good bet for the future.
-Models that are supposed to predict credit risk are somewhat this - people in a poverty trap are bad credit risks, even if they got into the poverty trap because of lack of credit.
+Models that are supposed to predict credit risk have a feedback/reinforcing dimension - people in a poverty trap are bad credit risks, even if they got into the poverty trap because of lack of credit, and despite the fact that if they were not in a poverty trap they might not be bad credit risks.
+Of course, also people who have a raging meth addiction and will spend all the loans on drugs are in the trap.
 A beauty contest problem is a model for this kind of situation, although there is a time-dimension also.
 There is presumable a game-theory equilibrium problem here.
 One imagines the Chinese restaurant process or something like it popping up, perhaps even the classic Pareto distribution or other Matthew Effect models.

 Aggarwal, Charu C., and Philip S. Yu.
 2008.
 “A General Survey of Privacy-Preserving Data Mining Models and Algorithms.”
 In Privacy-Preserving Data Mining, edited by Charu C. Aggarwal and Philip S. Yu, 11–52.
 Advances in Database Systems 34.
 Springer US. https://doi.org/10.1007/978-0-387-70992-5_2.